JideGuru/FlutterPortfolio/README.md

 ## ‼️ Disclaimer

-This is just a simple project a made as my first FLutter web project for practice sake, took only a few hours so its not **perfect**
+This is just a simple project i made as my **first Flutter web project** for practice sake, took only a few hours so its not **perfect**

 ## 🤓 Author(s)